 Once the thinning process has begun at a specific woodland, it will generally be carried out every 7-10 years to continue to take out the weaker trees.

 All of the firewood we source is not only 100% British, but it’s also 100% hardwood too.
-Each and every one of our firewood bags will contain a mix of British hardwood logs.
+Each and every one of our firewood bags will contain a mix of British hardwoods.

-Why a mix of hardwood?
+Why a mix of British hardwoods?
 Although we specifically target weaker trees in woodland, we do not target any one species of hardwood, for the purposes of sustainability.
 If just one type of hardwood is targeted, it creates an un-sustainable demand for that species.

 So, what’s in the bag?